Projects

 To be clear, a few channels will continue to exist for human-to-human interactions (like private messaging), but most productive work (like accomplishing personal or professional tasks) will have LLMs as the primary mediator – acting both as interpreter and information router.
 This could look like an operating system, or it could look like an app layer.

-I've been working on a few projects that explore this idea - one for the future of work, and one for the future of human connection.
+I've been working on a few projects that explore this idea - one on the future of work, and a few on the future of human connection.

 Project Waterfall